Law of Tuvalu: Attorney General of Tuvalu

+Office of Director of Public Prosecutions

+The office of Director of Public Prosecutions is established as an office in the Public Service in section 162(1) of the Constitution.
+The role of the Director of Public Prosecutions includes instituting and undertaking criminal proceedings against any person before any court (other than a court-martial or other military tribunal) for any criminal offence (section 162(4)(a)).

 Judiciary

 Courts are established in Tuvalu to resolve disputes and to interpret the laws of Tuvalu.
 There are eight Island Courts and Lands Courts; appeals in relation to land disputes are made to the Lands Courts Appeal Panel.
 Appeals from the Island Courts and the Lands Courts Appeal Panel are made to the Magistrates Court, which has jurisdiction to hear civil cases involving up to $10,000.
 The superior court is the High Court of Tuvalu as it has unlimited original jurisdiction and hears appeals from the lower courts.

 Rulings of the High Court can be appealed to the Court of Appeal of Tuvalu.
 From the Court of Appeal there is a right of appeal to the Judicial Committee of the Privy Council in London.

+The 2023 amendments to the Constitution changed the eligibility for the position of a High Court Judge.
+The previous version of the Constitution required that any person holding that position must have first held judicial office in “some country that has a legal system similar to that of Tuvalu”.
+The 2023 amendments now provide that a Tuvaluan who has practiced as barrister or solicitor in Tuvalu or has been appointed a magistrate in Tuvalu, is now eligible to be appointed as a judge of the High Court of Tuvalu.

-There is The People's Lawyer in Tuvalu who represents clients for free in cases involving land disputes, civil disputes, criminal law, family law and business formation.
+The People's Lawyer represents clients for free in cases involving land disputes, civil disputes, criminal law, family law and business formation.